If you’re trying to help your child master their math facts, forget the drills and worksheets and play some of these fun games instead!

 Zeus on the Loose

-Zeus on the Loose can help children practice making tens, rounding, and adding and subtracting.
+Zeus on the Loose helps children practice making tens, rounding, and adding and subtracting.
 If you have younger players joining in on the game, I recommend adding a hundred board to help keep track of the current number and further build number sense.

-There’s a ton of ways to play Target Number.
-The premise of the game is simple: roll a target number and then use a combination of other numbers to try to reach the target number.
+There’s a ton of ways to play target number game.
+The premise of target number games is simple: roll a target number and then use a combination of other numbers to try to reach the target number.

-When you’re ready to begin tackling larger and more difficult numbers, try Adsumudi.
+When you’re ready to begin tackling larger and more difficult target number challenges, try Adsumudi.
 It also works with a variety of ages and abilities and can be played solo, collaboratively, or competitively to help memorize math facts.

 If your kids are fans of the classic game Spot It, then the Super Genius games should be a hit.
-Whether you play this game competitively or simply race to see how many matches can be made in a certain amount of time, it’s a quick and easy way to practice math facts.
-Choose between three decks: Addition and Subtraction, Multiplication (2x-5x), or Multiplication (6x-9x).
+Whether you play Super Genius competitively or simply race to see how many matches can be made in a certain amount of time, it’s a quick and easy way to practice math facts.
+Choose between three Super Genius decks: Addition and Subtraction, Multiplication (2x-5x), or Multiplication (6x-9x).

 Greg Tang Math: PowerPack Bundle